david-j-lee/electron-inject-css/README.md

 - `--style-dest` Glob path to where the css will be stored in unpacked asar
 - `--verbose` | `-v` Shows more detailed logging
 - `--yes` | `-y` Skips the confirmation

+### Known Limitations

+- Theme support only works on Windows, more support coming soon.